 Most colleges and universities (including Leicester College) offer open days.
 These are designed to help prospective applicants get an idea of what it’s like to study there.
-Open day is your chance to go shopping for a college or university that’s right for you – so here’s some tips to help you make the most of your day.
+An open day is your chance to go shopping for a college or university that’s right for you – so here are some tips to help you make the most of your day.

 What to do before open day

 - Pre-register if you can.
 This means your college or university will be ready and expecting you, which will make your life easier.